top of page

 Program Area: Bruce County

-Application Timeline: Applications for 2025 are close.
-Stay tuned for 2026
+Application Timeline: Stay tuned for early 2027

-Under the Sustainable Canadian Agricultural Partnership, Ontario farmers who are experiencing financial difficulty may qualify to access financial advisory services to complete a Farm Financial Analysis.
+Description: Under the Sustainable Canadian Agricultural Partnership, Ontario farmers who are experiencing financial difficulty may qualify to access financial advisory services to complete a Farm Financial Analysis.

 The Farm Financial Analysis:

-• provides a review of your farm business’ past financial performance
+provides a review of your farm business’ past financial performance

-• provides an analysis of the current business climate
+provides an analysis of the current business climate

-• develops objectives and identifies options to meet profitability and sustainability goals.
+develops objectives and identifies options to meet profitability and sustainability goals.

 A farm business’s eligibility under the financial difficulty provision will be determined on a case-by-case basis.
 Documentation supporting financial difficulty must be provided with the application.
 Approved applicants may receive 100% cost-share, paid directly to a qualified farm advisor after the project is complete and all required claim documentation is received and deemed satisfactory.